 I’m always searching for easy, make-ahead breakfast ideas.
-This delicious little cake will have you looking forward to breakfast and ready for your day!
+This delicious little cake will have you looking forward to breakfast and ready for your day.
+Love cake for breakfast with this Pumpkin Sweet Potato Mini Cake!

 As you know, I’ve been trying out the D28 For Life 28-day transformation program.
 When I first started, I was so gung-ho about my weight loss– I was going to follow the workout and motivation calendar, the meal plan to a T, and make every recipe.